ndebuhr/cloud-native-workstation/README.md

 ### Certbot with Google Cloud Platform DNS

+1. In Google Cloud Platform, create a Cloud DNS zone for your domain
+1. In your domain name registrar, ensure the domain nameservers are set to the values from Google
-Create a Google Cloud Platform service account with the following permissions:
+1. In Google Cloud Platform, create a Cloud Native Workstation Certbot role with the following permissions:
     1. dns.changes.create
     1. dns.changes.get
     1. dns.managedZones.list
     1. dns.resourceRecordSets.create
     1. dns.resourceRecordSets.delete
     1. dns.resourceRecordSets.list
     1. dns.resourceRecordSets.update
+1. Create a new service account and assign the Cloud Native Workstation Certbot role

 Generate a json key file for the service account and add it to Kubernetes as a secret.
-The file name must be exactly `google.json`.
+Rename the file to `google.json`, then add it to Kubernetes as a secret:
 ```bash
 kubectl create secret generic google-json --from-file google.json
 ```